 Burntisland is a coastal resort on the Firth of Forth.

-Located just over 10 miles from Dunfermline and 6 miles from Kirkcaldy, the town of Burntisland is home to a beautiful sandy beach that is one of only five beaches in Scotland awarded the sought after Blue Flag status.
+Located just over 10 miles from Dunfermline and 6 miles from Kirkcaldy, the town of Burntisland is home to a beautiful sandy beach that has been awarded Scotland's Beach Award.
 Perfect for relaxing, walking and families, there are plenty of rock pools to explore and the experience is enhanced by a modern leisure centre, seaside park and crazy golf course.

 Along the high street you’ll find a number of takeaway establishments, cafés, pubs and shops including a bakers, butchers, chemist and post office.